Tips & Tricks for the Cisco Vulnerability Management Power User

 1. Keyboard Shortcuts

 Keyboard shortcuts are available from the Dashboard and Explore pages.
-Want to know what they are?
 Click the Keyboard Shortcuts link in the bottom right sidebar or just <shift>+?

 2. Search Syntax Tips

 Cisco Vulnerability Management offers many powerful ways to search your assets and vulnerabilities.
-See here for a few examples you might find useful.
+For information about search examples, refer to the information here.

 3. Threat Trends Click-Through